Prime Minister of Lebanon

-The prime minister of Lebanon, officially the president of the Council of Ministers, is the head of government and the head of the Council of Ministers of Lebanon.
-The prime minister is appointed by the president of Lebanon, with the consent of the plurality of the members of the Parliament of Lebanon (after the Taif Agreement, 1990).
+The prime minister of Lebanon (Premier ministre; رئيس الحكومة) is the head of government of Lebanon.

 By convention, the office holder is always a Sunni Muslim.

 The current prime minister is Nawaf Salam.
 He was tasked by President Joseph Aoun to form the new government after mandatory parliamentary consultations on 13 January 2025, having received 84 out of 128 votes.
 The prime minister designate does not assume office until both he and the president sign an official decree forming the government as per article 64 of the Lebanese constitution.
 On 8 February 2025, the new government was formed and Nawaf Salam officially assumed his duties as prime minister of Lebanon.

 The prime minister is assisted by the deputy prime minister of Lebanon, currently Tarek Mitri as of 8 February 2025.

 History

 The office was created on 23 May 1926, when the constitution of the state of Greater Lebanon was promulgated.
 In the summer of 1943, when the National Pact was agreed, it was decided that the office of the prime minister would always be reserved for a Sunni Muslim.
 From the creation of the office in 1926 to the end of the Lebanese Civil War, the constitution made little mention of the roles and duties of the office, and most of the office's powers were exercised through informal means rather than through constitutional procedures.
 Following the end of the Civil War and the ratification of the Ta'if Accord, the responsibilities of the prime minister were codified and clearly listed in the Constitution.